God’s choice to replace King Saul on the throne, the young David, quickly encountered a new enemy – King Saul himself.

 2 So Jonathan told David, saying, “My father Saul seeks to kill you.
 Therefore please be on your guard until morning, and stay in a secret place and hide.
-1 Samuel 19:2 NKJV
+1 Samuel 19:2 (NKJV)

 A thousand years after this, Jesus Christ would be born in David’s hometown to reign on David’s throne as King of the Jewish people, their Messiah.
-The existing king, Herod, learned about this from visiting wise men from the East, and like Saul, tried to kill Jesus to preserve his own place on the throne.
-Herod misled the wise men and told them to bring information on Jesus back to him, intending to have Him killed.
+The existing king, Herod, learned about this from visiting wise men from the East, and like King Saul, tried to kill Jesus to preserve his own place on the throne.
+Herod misled the wise men and told them to bring any information on Jesus back to him, intending to have Him killed.

 8 And he sent them to Bethlehem and said, “Go and search carefully for the young Child, and when you have found Him, bring back word to me, that I may come and worship Him also.”
-Matthew 2:8 NKJV
+Matthew 2:8 (NKJV)

 When the wise men found Jesus in Bethlehem, they fell down and worshiped Him, and presented Him with gifts of gold, frankincense, and myrrh.
 God warned them in a dream not to go back to Herod and then warned Joseph to flee with his family to Egypt to escape King Herod’s intention to kill the Child.
 In his anger, Herod ordered the killing of all young boys in Bethlehem below the age of two to try to eliminate any potential competition to his throne.
-Little did the evil Herod realize that the throne of Jesus was for the whole world through eternity and was not intended to replace any existing government until the end times.
+Little did the evil Herod realize that the throne of Jesus would be for the whole world throughout eternity and was not intended to replace any existing government until the end times.

 Thus, these two rightful heirs to the eternal throne of David faced deadly peril as soon as they came onto the scene.
 A demonic jealousy and rage consumed both King Saul and Herod, bringing them to the point of murder.
 This murderous spirit would fill both kings for the remainder of their respective reigns.